mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       ```

    1. In your browser, open: `http://localhost:8082`

       This should open ArgoCD in your browser.

    1. Log in using the following credentials:

-      username: admin
+      - username: `admin`
-      password: <THE_PASSWORD_THAT_YOU_HAVE_JUST_COPIED>
+      - password: `<THE_PASSWORD_THAT_YOU_HAVE_JUST_COPIED>`

    1. Observe how your applications are progressing.
 You can click **root-deployer** to have an overview of the status of each application.
 The root-deployer deploys the applications as per the configured sync waves (the order of waves has been set up so that dependencies are deployed first).

-1. Once the wrapper script has run successfully, the Terraform state will be in the container so you need to push the state to the new system (the Kubernetes cluster):
+1. Once the wrapper script has run successfully, the Terraform state will be in the container, so you need to push the state to the new system (the Kubernetes cluster):

    `./movestatetok8s.sh`